MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/05-migration-methods.md

 ---
-title: "Migrate MySQL on-premises to Azure Database for MySQL: Migration Methods"
+title: "Migrate MySQL On-Premises to Azure Database for MySQL: Migration Methods"
 description: "Getting the data from the source to target requires using tools or features of MySQL to accomplish the migration."
 author: SudheeshGH
 ms.author: sunaray
 ms.reviewer: maghan
-ms.date: 11/26/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: migration-guide
 ms.topic: how-to